NHERI-SimCenter/WE-UQ/Examples/weuq-0014/README.rst

    **Run Mesh**

-   To generate the computational grid with all the refinements applied, click **Run Final Mesh** button in *Mesh* tab .
+   To generate the computational grid with all the refinements applied, click the **Run Final Mesh** button in the *Mesh* tab.
 Once meshing is done, in the side window, the model will be updated automatically displaying the generated grid.

    .. figure:: figures/we14_EVT_Mesh_View.svg